mashby2022/Kubernetes-troubleshooting-Oreilly/labs/Kubectl lab/OOMKilled/OOMKilled.md

 ### OOMKilled: Container Limit Reached

 This error is more specific and affects only one pod.
-When a pod exceeds its configured memory limit, Kubernetes kills it with the error **OOMKilled — Container Limit Reached**.
+When a pod exceeds its configured memory limit, Kubernetes kills it with the **OOMKilled — Container Limit Reached**error.
 This often results in a container dying, one pod becoming unhealthy, and Kubernetes restarting that pod.

 ## Troubleshooting OOMKilled Errors